dawnofthedebayan/MedAI_Project/README.md

     3. Change the --train_path & --test_path in Train.py

-    4. Final step is to run the Train.py
+    4. Separate into train, test and validation

+    5. Make sure that the folder inside train, validation and test have subfolders "image","mask" and "edge_mask"

+    6. You can create edge maps using create_edge_mask.py script.

+Shell script example to train your model. python Train.py --ckpt_folder nora_polyp_512_1 --trainsize 512 --batchsize 4  --train_path /home/debayan/Desktop/MedAI_Project/new_data/nora_polyp_new/0/train --val_path /home/debayan/Desktop/MedAI_Project/new_data/nora_polyp_new/0/validate/ --model DRPAEdgeNet

 - Testing & inference result :

-    1. Change the data_path in Test.py (line 16)

-    2. Here is the weight we trained for Kvasir-SEG using on the report https://drive.google.com/file/d/1nj-zv64RiWwYjCmWg4NME7HNf_nBncUu/view?usp=sharing

-       Download it, and run "python Test.py --pth_path "path of the weight"

-       And you can get the inference results in results/
+    1. Change the data_path, model_path, save_path in Test.py. data_path is the path to your test dataset. model_path is the path to the model chekpoint, save_path is the path to store the predictions of the model.

 ### Evaluation :